DiaryChris/Processing-WFC/README.md

 I don't really remember how it all works and I never intended to publish this, but here it is!

+When running, press Q to show a list of options.

 https://creativecommons.org/licenses/by/4.0/